 You may not agree with every item on this crossover games list, but the characters listed here have seamlessly transitioned from one game into another, which unlike the fickle world of television, can work out for the best.
 So what are the best video game crossovers?
 Take a look here and you'll see for yourself.

 Who knew that placing Disney characters in a Final Fantasy universe would work so well?
-Well, apparently Disney and Square Enix did.
-This is easily one of the most touching, epic and engaging games of all time and definitely the best, smoothest and most seamless integration of characters from different games into one -- making this the best video game crossover of all time.
+Apparently Disney and Square Enix did.
+This is easily one of the most touching, epic and engaging games of all time and definitely the best, smoothest and most seamless integration of characters from different games into one — making this the best video game crossover of all time.

-One of the main reasons this story is so engaging is because you're doing it for a girl.
 A romantic plot always brings a certain cinematic quality to any game.
-Every objective means more and every time you level up it's to protect someone else; namely to protect a girl you've always loved.
+Every objective means more and every time you level up it's to protect someone else; namely to protect someone you've always loved.
 You've had this person in your heart for your entire life, then just as things start to pan out for you, the world starts to fall apart.

 So what's the best solution for this?
-Save the world, the girl and all your friends in between.
+Save the world, your love and all your friends in between.
 How are you going to do this?
-With the help of your new friends Donald and Goofy.
+With the help of your new friends, Donald and Goofy.
 Together, you will go through the various worlds that are also in danger of falling apart to try and save everything from complete destruction.

-You're either obsessed with this game and love it, or you're new to it, have tried to play it and have gotten PWNed HARD by someone you know (who is obsessed with this game and loves it).
+You're either obsessed with this game and love it, or you're new to it, have tried to play it and have gotten demolished by another fan.

-This fighting game has incredible balance and unbelievable gameplay, making this one of the most competitive games you'll ever see someone play.
-The fact that it's a crossover game isn't even something that people see as a cheesy drawback, it's part of its assets.
+This fighting game has incredible balance and unbelievable gameplay, making this one of the most competitive games.
+The fact that it's a crossover game isn't even something that people see as a cheesy drawback: It's part of its assets.

 Seamlessly making fights between Mario and Starfox or Kirby and Pikachu seem feasible, this game brings the crossover to a whole new level.

-Much like Super Smash Bros for the 64, this game piles on the characters from the Nintendo universe to include people like Link, Ash Ketchum, Kid Icarus, and even unexpected surprise characters like Jigglypuff (who actually kicks all kinds of ass).
-We're still waiting on Captain N making an appearance, though.
-God damn was that cartoon awesome.
+Much like Super Smash Bros. for the 64, this game piles on the characters from the Nintendo universe to include people like Link, Ash Ketchum, Kid Icarus, and even unexpected surprise characters like Jigglypuff.

-Arguably the fastest and easily one of the greatest and most revered fighting games ever, Marvel vs Capcom 2 is really the belle of the ball of this series.
-The other games, (including the upcoming Marvel vs. Capcom 3... trailer to your left) incorporate characters from two different mediums to fight against each other in ways that somehow make sense.
+Arguably the fastest and easily one of the greatest and most revered fighting games ever, Marvel vs. Capcom 2 is really the belle of the ball of this series.
+The other games incorporate characters from two different mediums to fight against each other in ways that somehow make sense.

-One of the most instantly-classic crossover games we've ever played, and something everyone should really make the time to play through, this Super Mario Bros 8-Bit crossover game is one of the best things to ever happen to us.
-The inspiration for this list, an a dream come true, it's an amazing game, and a total Geekgasm.
+One of the most instantly classic crossover games we've ever played, and something everyone should really make the time to play through, this Super Mario Bros 8-Bit crossover game is one of the best things to ever happen to us.
+The inspiration for this list, and a dream come true, it's an amazing game.

-You can play through levels of the NES Super Mario Bros. as other 8-bit characters like Mega Man, Samus, Link, and the main guy from Contra.
+You can play through levels of the NES Super Mario Bros. as other 8-bit characters like Mega Man, Samus, Link, and the lead from Contra.

-That's right, Link throws boomerangs and uses a sword, Samus rolls up into a ball and lays bombs, the guy from Contra shoots a gun and crouches army-style -- and this is just the beginning.
+Link throws boomerangs and uses a sword, Samus rolls up into a ball and lays bombs, the lead from Contra shoots a gun and crouches army-style — and this is just the beginning.
 Easily one of the flash games we've ever played, we will be telling people about this and sharing it for years to come.

-Best character to play as = Bill.
+Best character to play is Bill.
 Why?
 Mostly because the fact that what's happening in the picture to the left happens.